 Teahouses in Phakding provide one of the most comfortable and luxurious lodgings.
 Flying prayer flags and small gompas on the way would offer you an aesthetic view.

 The lovely settlement of Jorsale above the left bank of Dudh Koshi River is the last settlement before Namche Bazar.
-And also, tea houses in Jorsale are the place for daytime lunch and meals to energize before leaving for Namche Bazaar.
+Also, tea houses in Jorsale are the place for daytime lunch and meals to energize before leaving for Namche Bazaar.

 It lies at an altitude of around 2750m and sits North of Monjo village.
 Those who stay at Phakding and Tok Tok stop at Jorsale for lunch, while trekkers who stay overnight at Monjo start the hike to Namche Bazaar after early lunch at Monjo.